It's the Beach Episode

 - A non-malicious example, in The Monkees pilot "Here Come the Monkees'', the guys (except Davy) are buried side by side up to their necks at the beach.
 Each has a bucket over his head, and Davy lifts the bucket off so each can sing a tune (to help the Girl of the Week study for her history test).

-- Both Tory and Grant were buried up to their necks in MythBusters to test whether you could dig yourself out before the tide came in and drowned.
+- Both Tory and Grant were buried in a standing position up to their necks in MythBusters to test whether you could dig yourself out before the tide came in and drowned.
 Tory was able to dig himself out but only because they were a good distance away from the waterline and the process took him over an hour for the "dry bury".
 Grant, on the flip side, had to attempt the "wet bury" under controlled conditions and couldn't because the water would loosen the sand and fill in any gaps he would've made.
 Another danger besides drowning was the sand's weight compressing on the chest, preventing you from being able to breathe.

 - One of the Have I Got News for You "in the news this week" jokes had a close-up photograph of a boy buried up to his neck, with a line about unexpectedly sharp frisbees.

 - In an episode of The Munsters, the family goes to the beach (yea, Grandpa was a vampire but, remember, Our Vampires Are Different) and Lily forgets where she buried Grandpa.
 When they start to pack up, she gives Eddie a long barbecue fork and tells him to poke around in the sand until he finds Grandpa.

 - Appears in the music video for Katy Perry's song "California Gurls".

 - In the music video for "If This Is It" by Huey Lewis & the News, the second chorus features the News all buried in the sand while Huey lies behind them.